 Notes

-- I use a standard 20ml Australian tablespoon (= 4 teaspoons worldwide)
+- Tablespoons: I use a standard Australian 20ml tablespoon (equal to 4 teaspoons).
+Check yours before measuring.

-- Vanilla: I like to use vanilla sugar as it blends in easier.
-You can use vanilla extract but you will get a few lumps.
-This isn’t a problem – just try not to blend it too long as the warmer the mixture gets, the bigger the lumps get and just make sure any lumps are well dispersed in the mix.
+- If using extract, as it’s a wet ingredient you will get a few lumps.
+This is fine – just try not to blend it too long as the warmer the mixture gets, the bigger the lumps get and just make sure any lumps are well dispersed in the mix.
 This way, when you scoop out the powder to use it, each batch will still have vanilla in it.
-You can also use vanilla beans straight from the pod.
+You can also use vanilla beans straight from the pod blended through.

 - Storage: Store in an airtight container in the pantry.
 Dry mix will last as long as the expiration on your milk powder.
 If you use vanilla extract or beans, you should try to use the custard powder within a month.